 The reader should feel the tense expectations of the Traveler as he waits to see if someone will open the door.
 The noise of the horse’s hooves on the ground is emphasized by the fact that they are standing on “the forest’s ferny floor.”

 The environment they are in is covered in plants.
-This leads a reader to the supposition that the Travellers is not somewhere very industrialized.
+This leads a reader to the supposition that the Travellers are not somewhere very industrialized.
 The landscape is primarily natural.
 As if hoping to prove this is the case, a bird is described as flying out of the “turret.”

-So far the reader has only gotten a few details about the structure on which the Traveller is knocking.
-It is out in the woods and it has a “turret” or tower.
+So far, the reader has only gotten a few details about the structure on which the Traveller is knocking.
+It is out in the woods, and it has a “turret” or tower.
 This leads one to believe that it is a large building or even a castle-like home.
 There is an overwhelming sense of mystery in these opening lines.
-This comes partially from the fact that the poem begins in medias res, or in the middle of the scene.
+This comes partially from the fact that the poem begins in medias res or in the middle of the scene.
 There has been no introduction or explanation for what is occurring.

 The Traveller decides that he will “smote upon the door again.”
-In this context “smote” means to strike with force.
+In this context, “smote” means to strike with force.
 He is not being tentative about his desire to gain entry into the building.
-Again the Traveller calls out,
+Again, the Traveller calls out:

 ‘Is there anybody there?’